davibortolotti/movie_trailer_website/README.md

-# movie_trailer_website
+# Movie Trailer Website project

-## This is a project for Udacity "Full-stack developer" course.
+This is a project for Udacity "Full-stack developer" course.

 In order to run it, you must clone the repo and pull it to your desktop.
 Then, execute the `entertainment_center.py` file in a python shell, opening with Idle, or in a command line, by moving into the folder of the files and typing: